kazarman/Claudeman/README.md

-This is a build of what Claud Code likely is.
+This is a build of what Claude Code likely is.
 This is to take build ideas and implement into Openclaw.